FiatAccompli/Civ6Mods/SettingsManager/README.md

 2. In whichever lua files you want to use settings include the settings api
    ```
-   include ("mod_settings")
+   include("mod_settings")
    ```
    and construct the settings you need.
 All settings constructed will be automatically registered with the ui and available for users to configure.

+   Keybinding settings will also need to include the input matching code in `mod_settings_key_binding_helper.lua`.

    *Note that mod settings can only control behavior of lua code - either UI behavior or custom behavior implemented with lua gameplay scripts.
-You can't use this mod to control changes made to the gameplay database.*
+You can't use the features of this mod to control changes made to the gameplay database.*

 ## Settings Api